Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas

 Hyper-Q-learning is an agent-tracking technique and an extension of Q-learning for multi-agent systems.
 It estimates an opponent's mixed strategy $y$ and then evaluates the best response.
 In the single agent case, the Hyper-Q function $Q^\pi(s, y, a)$ is adjusted such that

 where $y'$ is a new estimated opponent strategy in $s'$.
 Variations of Hyper-Q have performed well using deep neural networks with sampling modifications to the replay buffer.
-A similar approach in multi-agent scenarios has been implemented with success using actor critic techniques such that the target value of agent $j$ is In this paper, we use a variation of Hyper-Q for simplicity in the IPD adopting a separate neural network to estimate an opponent's next action directly from an observation and optimize by taking recent samples of an agent from a replay buffer.
+A similar approach in multi-agent scenarios has been implemented with success using actor critic techniques such that the target value of agent $j$ is where $-j$ denotes all agents except of agent $j$.
+In this paper, we use a variation of Hyper-Q for simplicity in the IPD adopting a separate neural network to estimate an opponent's next action directly from an observation and optimize by taking recent samples of an agent from a replay buffer.
 While agent-tracking methods have performed better than independent learners, they still suffer from a problem of non-stationarity, which is that the distribution of states changes as each agent updates their policy .
-If the updates to $\pi_{-j}$ are small and the environment is less dynamic then $p_{i}(s'|s, a_1,...,a_N)|_{a_{-j}=\pi_{-j}} \approx p_{i+1}(s' | s, a_1,..., a_N)|_{a_{-j}=\pi_{-j}}$ and is sufficient for calculating an optimal policy though this problem is exacerbated the more learners there are.
+If the updates to $\pi_{-j}$ are small and the environment is less dynamic then $p_{i}(s'|s, a_1,...,a_N)|_{a_{-j}=\pi_{-j}} \approx p_{i+1}(s' | s, a_1,..., a_N)|_{a_{-j}=\pi_{-j}}$, and is sufficient for calculating an optimal policy though this problem is made more difficult with more learners.
 Furthermore, since agents cannot anticipate how behavior will change in the future, they cannot avoid getting trapped in socially deficient Nash Equilibria (which are optimal and dominant strategies given knowledge only of an opponent's current policy).
 We contrast this with our approach that, instead, emphasizes an awareness of how an agent's actions can influence an opponent's future response as we argue that optimizing against the current policy of an opponent can trap agents into policies that result in both parties receiving inadequate rewards.